Jeevan-0198/NETFLIX-DATA-ANALYSIS-USING-PYTHON/README.md

 - to_datetime(): Used to convert and extract date and time information.
 - isin() and str.contains(): Applied to filter specific strings within the dataset.
 - Logical operators (&, |, ~): Used to create complex filtering conditions for data selection.
+## KEY QUESTIONS ANSWERED BY THE CODE
+1)How can we identify and remove duplicate records in a Netflix dataset using Pandas?
+2)What techniques can be used to handle missing values in a dataset, and how do they impact data analysis?
+3)How can we extract and analyze the release year of Netflix content using Pandas' to_datetime function?
+4)What is the distribution of Netflix content across different categories, and which category appears most frequently?
+5)How can we filter Netflix data to find specific titles, genres, or content released in a particular year?
+6)Which country has produced the highest number of Netflix movies and TV shows?
+7)How can we identify the most common directors and actors in Netflix’s catalog?
+8)What filtering techniques can be applied to analyze content trends based on ratings and duration?
+9)How can sorting and grouping operations help in understanding Netflix’s content distribution by country and category?
+10)What insights can be derived by analyzing the duration of Netflix content across different categories?

+## Conclusion:
+This Netflix Data Analysis project successfully cleaned and processed the dataset to extract key insights.
+Duplicate and null values were handled, date-based trends were analyzed, and filtering techniques helped explore content distribution.
+The analysis provided insights into popular genres, country-wise contributions, and category-wise distribution.

+## Way Forward:
+**To enhance the project:**
+- Add interactive visualizations for deeper trend analysis.
+- Implement sentiment analysis on viewer reviews.
+- Develop a content recommendation system using ML.
+- Automate data pipelines for real-time analysis.